Chuck Fletcher won't close any doors in his first offseason as Flyers general manager.

 #Flyers GM Chuck Fletcher is listening to trade offers for his first overall pick.
 He will happily keep it if he doesn't get what he wants, but "if we can get a good player at the right stage of his career and with some term left on his contract, we'd certainly look at it."— Sam Carchidi (@BroadStBull) June 1, 2019

-This week, we're looking at some possible targets for the Flyers, with some help from TSN's trade bait board by Frank Seravalli.
+Over the next few days, let's look at possible targets for the Flyers, with some help from TSN's trade bait board by Frank Seravalli.
 To be clear, the Flyers have not been linked to these players; we're simply looking at potential fits.

 Contract information courtesy of CapFriendly.com.